Andrés Segovia: Career

 Segovia's first public performance was in Granada at the age of 16 in 1909.
 A few years later he played his first professional concert in Madrid, which included works by Francisco Tárrega and his own guitar transcriptions of Johann Sebastian Bach.
 Despite the discouragement of his family, who wanted him to become a lawyer, and criticism by some of Tárrega's pupils for his idiosyncratic technique, he continued to pursue his studies of the guitar diligently.

 He played again in Madrid in 1912, at the Paris Conservatory in 1915 and in Barcelona in 1916 and made a successful tour of South America in 1919.
 Segovia's arrival on the international stage coincided with a time when the guitar's fortunes as a concert instrument were being revived, largely through the efforts of Miguel Llobet.
 It was in that changing milieu that Segovia, thanks to his strength of personality and artistry, coupled with developments in recording and broadcasting, succeeded in making the guitar more popular again.

 In 1921 in Paris, Segovia met Alexandre Tansman, who later wrote a number of guitar works for Segovia, among them Cavatina, which won a prize at the Siena International Composition contest in 1952.
 In 1921, he also met Agustín Barrios in Buenos Aires, Argentina.
-Segovia was impressed by Barrios' Bach-inspired and arguably magnum opus La Catedral.
+Segovia was impressed by Barrios's Bach-inspired and arguably magnum opus La Catedral.

 At Granada in 1922, he became associated with the Concurso de Cante Jondo, promoted by the Spanish composer Manuel de Falla.
 The aim of the "classicising" Concurso was to preserve flamenco in its purity from being distorted by modern popular music.
 Segovia had already developed as a fine tocador of flamenco guitar, yet his direction was now classical.
 Invited to open the Concurso held at the Alhambra, he played Homenaje a Debussy by Falla.

 In 1923, Segovia visited Mexico for the first time.
 There Manuel Ponce was so impressed with the concert that he wrote a review in El Universal.
 Later Ponce went on to write many works for Segovia, including numerous sonatas.

 In 1924, Segovia, visited the German luthier Hermann Hauser Sr. after Segovia heard some of Hauser's instruments played in a concert in Munich.
 In 1928, Hauser provided Segovia with one of the guitars, which Segovia used during his tour of the United States and in other concerts up to 1933.
 Segovia ordered a further guitar from Hauser and after receiving it passed on the 1928 model to his American representative and close friend Sophocles Papas, who in his turn gave it to his student, the famous jazz and classical guitarist Charlie Byrd, who used it on several records.

 Segovia's first American tour was arranged in 1928 when Fritz Kreisler, the Viennese violinist who privately played the guitar, persuaded Francis Charles Coppicus from the Metropolitan Musical Bureau to present the guitarist in New York.